Top of Page

 No. The flexibility of the DPT-Tampa Bay program allows students to live where they would like.
 Our students live all across the continental United States.

 No. The DPT-Tampa Bay program is delivered with a thoughtful and purposeful blending of face-to-face and online instruction.
-Every month students are required to attend the face-to-face weekend institute.
-These institutes occur Thursday - Sunday and are almost always 4 weeks apart from one another.
-Sometimes the institutes are more than 4 weeks apart due to various breaks and holidays.
+Every five weeks students are required to attend the face-to-face weekend institute.
+These institutes occur Wednesday - Sunday and are almost always five weeks apart from one another.
+Sometimes the institutes are more than five weeks apart due to various breaks and holidays.

 Yes.
 Attendance of all weekend institutes is mandatory.

-Students in this blended DPT program have access to faculty via several methods including but not limited to: appointments scheduled face to face, online through Skype, Zoom, FaceTime, and Google Hangouts.
+Students in this blended DPT program have access to faculty via several methods including but not limited to: appointments scheduled face to face, online through Zoom or Teams.

 Yes.
-The faculty members work full-time at the Tampa Bay Campus during both the online and face-to-face portions of the program.
+The faculty members work full-time for the program.
 The only exception is the adjunct faculty members who teach a few classes within the curriculum.

 PTCAS GRE Code: 7741